KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 See also [setgenerate](../komodo-api/generate.html#setgenerate).

 ::: warning
 This parameter should be avoided.
 Instead, start the daemon without the `-gen` parameter.
-Once the asset chain is launched, wait until the blockchain is synced to the current block and then execute the [setgenerate](../komodo-api/generate.html#setgenerate) method.
+Once the Smart Chain is launched, wait until the blockchain is synced to the current block and then execute the [setgenerate](../komodo-api/generate.html#setgenerate) method.
 The sync status of the blockchain can be found by executing the [getinfo](../komodo-api/control.html#getinfo) method and comparing the `blocks` and `longestchain` properties.
 :::

 ::: tip